ishtartec/CDF-Workshop/README.md

 4. Start the NiFi flow
-5. In a terminal window to your EC2 node and navigate to the Kafka directory and connect a consumer to the ````meetup_rsvp_avro```` topic:
+5. In a terminal window to your GCP node and navigate to the Kafka directory and connect a consumer to the ````meetup_rsvp_avro```` topic:

     ````
-    bin/kafka-console-consumer.sh --bootstrap-server demo.hortonworks.com:6667 --topic meetup_rsvp_avro --from-beginning
+    bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic meetup_rsvp_avro --from-beginning
     ````

 5. Messages should now appear in the consumer window.